 There are a gamut of reasons as to why the births could be falling, and one is perhaps because Americans are having far less sex than ever before, according to a study published in the Archives of Sexual Behavior.
 Plus, those who are having sex to conceive are experiencing more age-related complications (since they're waiting longer), and that's coupled with the fact that men’s sperm counts have actually halved in less than four years due to obesity, climate change, lifestyle influences and prenatal chemical exposure, according to Scientific American.

-The Pew Center for Research acknowledged the fact that the rise in motherhood seems to run counter to the idea that the country is experiencing a post-recession "baby bust."
+The Pew Center for Research acknowledged the fact that more women are becoming mothers could be due to the what researchers called "a post-recession 'baby bust.'"
 The center published an article explaining that each trend is based on a different type of measurement.

 "The analysis here is based on a cumulative measure of lifetime fertility, the number of births a woman has ever had; meantime, reports of declining U.S. fertility are based on annual rates, which capture fertility at one point in time," it reads.